Top Turbomachinery Trends of 2024

-This year, the turbomachinery industry was characterized several trends—from technological innovation to gas turbines’ supporting role in renewably integrated grids.
+This year, the turbomachinery industry was characterized by several trends—from technological innovation to gas turbines’ supporting role in renewably integrated grids.

 Over the past few years, several trends have emerged in the turbomachinery industry.
 Decarbonization has been a big driver, challenging the limits of technology and spurring innovation.
-Supply and demand are two other industry drivers, as is the case with LNG and modular, mobile solutions.
+Supply and demand are two other industry drivers as is the case with LNG and modular and mobile solutions.
 2024 further magnified these trends, as industry experts weighed in on the fate of gas turbines, the struggles with energy transport and storage, the booming LNG market, and the rise in carbon capture.
 This year was also host to many product launches supporting net-zero momentum.

 Check out the 2024 macro and micro trends.